m-labs/nmigen/doc/introduction.rst

     $ . env3/bin/activate

-Once there, you can then install `nmigen` like so:
+Once there, you can then install `nMigen` like so:

 ::